MicrosoftDocs/windows-dev-docs/terminal/get-started.md

 You can install Windows Terminal from the [Microsoft Store](https://aka.ms/terminal).

 If you don't have access to the Microsoft Store, the builds are published on the [GitHub releases page](https://github.com/microsoft/terminal/releases).
 If you install from GitHub, the terminal will not automatically update with new versions.
+For additional installation options using a package manager (winget, chocolatey, scoop), see the [Windows Terminal product repo](https://github.com/microsoft/terminal#other-install-methods).

 ## First run